Jessica Raine: Screen

 Raine was a guest star in the 2013 Doctor Who episode "Hide".
-Later that year, she appeared as Doctor Who's original producer, Verity Lambert, in the fact-based drama An Adventure in Space and Time, showing the creation of the series as part of its fiftieth anniversary celebrations.
+Later that year, she appeared as Doctor Who's original producer, Verity Lambert, in the fact-based drama An Adventure in Space and Time, showing the creation of the series as part of its 50th anniversary celebrations.

-In February 2014, Raine joined the cast of the BBC Two police drama Line of Duty for series 2 as Detective Constable Georgia Trotman working for the AC12 anti corruption unit.
+In February 2014, Raine joined the cast of the BBC Two police drama Line of Duty for series two as Detective Constable Georgia Trotman, working for the AC12 anti-corruption unit.

 In July 2015, Raine played Tuppence Beresford in the series Partners in Crime based on Agatha Christie's Tommy and Tuppence stories, though the series is set in 1952 rather than the 1920s.

-In 2017, Raine played Alison Laithwaite in The Last Post, which she has described as "...my favourite character I've played so far, ever.
-It was a real transformation....
+In 2017, Raine played Alison Laithwaite in The Last Post, which she has described as her "favourite character I've played so far, ever.
+It was a real transformation.
 She's kind of self-destructive, witty and she's climbing the walls with frustration and boredom, but she just wants to have fun."
-This was seen as a very different role to her Call the Midwife character.

 In 2019, Raine played Genevieve Taylor, a British liaison officer for Europol in the Netherlands, in the BBC One drama series Baptiste.

+In 2022 she played the lead role in the TV thriller series The Devil's Hour, opposite Peter Capaldi.